MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 > [!NOTE]
 > **Bing Maps Calculate Optimized Itinerary Routes service retirement**
 >
-> The Bing Maps **Calculate Optimized Itinerary Routes** service is deprecated and will be retired on June 30, 2026.
-To avoid service disruptions, please update your application by this date.
+> The Bing Maps **Calculate Optimized Itinerary Routes** service is retired.
 Azure Maps offers this capability with enhanced security, privacy, and compliance features.
+For more information, see [Create multi-itinerary optimization service](/azure/azure-maps/itinerary-optimization-service) in the Azure Maps documentation.
 Customers are encouraged to transition to this solution.
 Here are resources to assist with your migration:
 >
 > - [Why you should choose Azure Maps](https://aka.ms/whyazuremaps)
 > - [Migrating to Azure Maps](https://aka.ms/movetoazuremaps)